shanselman/Pyjion/Docs/source/graphing.rst

 Graphing
 ========

-Pyjion can create .dot graphs for any function during the compilation process:
+Pyjion can create .dot (graphviz) graphs for any function during the compilation process:

 .. code-block:: python